Simultaneous shape and topology optimization of wings: Introduction

-The aim of the present work is to optimize the outer aerodynamic shape and internal structural topology of aircraft wings simultaneously.
+Until now, no coupled shape and topology optimization has been performed on wings, where the internal topology is free to evolve into a structure of material and void.
+The present work optimizes the outer aerodynamic shape and full internal structural topology of aircraft wings simultaneously.
 The wing skin is parameterized by NACA airfoil sections and the aerodynamic response of the wing is evaluated using source-doublet panel methods due to their fast turnaround time (\cite{Conlan-Smith2020}).
-The interior of the wing is modelled using linear elastic hexahedral finite elements.
-The pressure loads from the aerodynamic analysis are mapped from the surface mesh of the wing to the corresponding integration points in a unfitted finite element mesh, using a scheme similar to the one outlined by \cite{Lee2012}.
+The interior of the wing is modeled using linear elastic hexahedral finite elements.
+The pressure loads from the aerodynamic analysis are mapped from the surface mesh of the wing to the corresponding integration points in an unfitted finite element mesh, using a scheme similar to the one outlined by \cite{Lee2012}.
 The structural design is represented by a density variable in each element.
-To limit the complexity and computational burden, the response of the wing is considered as one way coupled, letting the aerodynamic performance be unaffected by the wing deformation, which is a reasonable approximation if the deflections of the wing are small (\cite{Conlan-Smith2022}).
-The goal of the optimization is to minimize the induced drag, while having sufficient lift to carry the payload and wing structure as well as satisfying the compliance constraints under both cruise and takeoff conditions.
-Besides from forcing the wing to be structurally sane, the compliance constraints also reduce the deformations of the final wing, ensuring that the one way coupling is a reasonable approximation.
+The wing skin is mapped on the structural mesh and set to a fixed thickness.
+In the interior of the wing, the density variables determine if a given element should be solid or void.
+Unlike in earlier works, the entirety of the wing structure is included in the optimization process, allowing for features to appear inside all of the wing and not limited to a wing box.
+Furthermore, the topology optimization representation contains an order of magnitude more elements than the current state of the art (\cite{Gomes2022}).
+To limit the complexity and computational burden, the response of the wing is considered as one-way coupled, letting the aerodynamic performance be unaffected by the wing deformation, which is a reasonable approximation if the deflections of the wing are small (\cite{Conlan-Smith2022}).
+The goal of the optimization is to minimize the induced drag while having sufficient lift to carry the payload and wing structure as well as satisfying the compliance constraints under both cruise and takeoff conditions.
+Besides forcing the wing to store a low amount of elastic energy, the compliance constraints also limit the deformations of the final wing, ensuring that the one-way coupling is a reasonable approximation.
+The presented work does not consider buckling constraints, which are highly relevant for the structural integrity of a wing, especially in the skin.
+However, at present, buckling constrained topology optimization is not yet at a stage where it can be applied to large-scale problems, such as the ones considered here.
+The largest three-dimensional topology optimization problems with buckling constraints were run with 2 million degrees of freedom in the work by \cite{Ferrari2020a}.
 The optimization is performed on a fine structural mesh, with $27\cdot 10^6$ design variables, representing solid and void elements.

 The remainder of this paper is structured as follows; \cref{sec:param} presents the parametrizations of the problem; \cref{sec:phys} presents the physics utilized in the model of the study; \cref{sec:opt} outlines the optimization formulation; \cref{sec:res} results; and \cref{sec:conc} provides a discussion and conclusions.